panada/app/README.md

 #### Alias

-All alias features are removed.
+Controller features are removed and only method alias are remain.
 To accommodate your alias like features, you can use Route.

 #### Database